 \section{Supporting Lemmas}

-The following lemma is a straight-forward generalization of the usual log-determinant lemma (see, \textit{e.g.}, \cite[Lemma 11.11]{cesa2006prediction}), taking a bit of extra care to handle determinants of potentially infinite-dimensional matrices. \begin{restatable}{lemma}{LogDet} Let $\hh$ be a Hilbert space and for all $t$ let $v_{t}\in \hh$.
-Suppose $v_{t}\otimes v_{t}:\hh\to \hh$ defines a bounded linear operator for all $t$ and let $A_{t}= I +\sum_{s=1}^{t}v_{s}\otimes v_{s}$.
+The following lemma is a straight-forward generalization of the usual log-determinant lemma (see, \textit{e.g.}, \cite[Lemma 11.11]{cesa2006prediction}), taking a bit of extra care to handle determinants of potentially infinite-dimensional linear operators. \begin{restatable}{lemma}{LogDet} Let $\hh$ be a Hilbert space and for all $t$ let $v_{t}\in \hh$.
+Suppose $v_{t}\otimes v_{t}:\hh\to \hh$ defines a bounded linear operator for all $t$ and suppose $A_{t}= A_{\tmm}+v_{t}\otimes v_{t}$ for any $t\ge 1$, starting from $A_{0}=I$.
 Then

 \end{restatable} \begin{proof} Observe that for any $t$, we have $A_{t}=A_{\tmm}+v_{t}\otimes v_{t}$, so re-arranging terms, factoring, and taking determinants of both sides we have

 Note that each of these determinants are well-defined in terms of the Fredholm determinant: each of the three terms above is a trace-class perturbation of the identity operator.
 Moreover, observe that $A_{t}^{\inv}(v_{t}\otimes v_{t})$ is a rank-one operator having single eigenvalue equal to $\lambda=\inner{v_{t},A_{t}^{\inv}v_{t}}$.
 Indeed, for any $w\in \hh$ we have $A_{t}^{\inv}(v_{t}\otimes v_{t})(w)=\inner{v_{t},w}A_{t}^{\inv}v_{t}$, hence, for $w=A_{t}^{\inv}v_{t}$ we have